slidenerd/Fpam/README.md

 Fpam as of September 26 8:30 am has a drawback where if a post is deleted using Fpam, it will be deleted from the underlying database after its successfully deleted from Facebook Graph API.
 However if a person deletes a post from Facebook directly, the deleted post is still present in the Fpam database.
 An upper limit of 100 posts per group also needs to be enforced on Fpam so that it deletes the oldest post and stores the newest one when it crosses the limit.

-Is the database empty, is the feed for this group being loaded the first time?
+Is the database empty, is the groupMeta for this group being loaded the first time?
-    If yes, store the JSON feed directly
+    If yes, store the JSON groupMeta directly
-    If no, find the list of common posts between the JSON feed and posts stored in the database.
+    If no, find the list of common posts between the JSON groupMeta and posts stored in the database.
     There is nothing common
       Dont process any further
     There is something common
-      Find the list of all posts that are contained in both the JSON feed and the database.
+      Find the list of all posts that are contained in both the JSON groupMeta and the database.
 Lets call it List<C>
       Sort these posts in order of their updated time Find the updated time of the oldest common post and the newest common post Find all the posts stored in the database between this time range.
 Lets call it List<U>